anonhostpi/DBPF.js/README.md

 Both the build and test build will use webpack to bundle the library for the browser.

-### Building the Docs Locally

-To get the full set of docs locally, run either:
-- `npm run docs`: to build the typedoc documentation (./wiki)
-- `npm run test:pub`: to build the typedoc documentation and run docusaurus:serve (view the docs from your browser).
-  - _also runs some minor cleanup work before building with docusaurus_

-The full set of docs does not need to be built locally to be used or read.
-- The typedocs are sourced from the comments in the ./src files
-- The project docs are sourced from ./docs.

-There are no other documentation sources in this repo other than this README and the LICENSE.

 ### Entry Points

 The entry points are as follows: